Nexedi/neoppod/README.rst

 which means the database is operational before all data are imported.
 There's also a tool to convert back to FileStorage.

-See also http://www.neoppod.org/links for more detailed information about features related to scalability.
+For more detailed information about features related to scalability, see the `Architecture and Characteristics` section of https://neo.nexedi.com/.

 Requirements
 ============